-Not only does the Alabama Career Center support workforce development in the local area, but the Alabama Career Centers are at the heart of the workforce development activity serving business in Region 4.
+Not only will CAPTE, and its Alabama career centers, lead and support workforce development in the local area, but this partnership is at the heart of the workforce development activity serving business in Region 4.
 Key among the strategies to meet the needs of local business is to maintain current and accurate information on their employment needs.
 Face-to-face contact as well as constantly updating Labor Market Information (LMI) data provides the information needed to assist businesses.
 Making sure that the labor force has the necessary tools to fill the employment needs of those businesses is a major part of the strategy.
 While some business needs are less sophisticated than others, they all have needs that must be met.
-The CAPTE Board provides that training through its education and training partners.
+CAPTE's Board of Directors provide that training through its education and training partners.
 It is important to take the next step, which is to match those employees with the employers and make sure the employee has the tools needed to obtain and sustain employment.